RecklessBoon/Macro-Deck-OBS-WebSocket-Plugin/README.md

 Control Open Broadcaster Software with Macro Deck

 ## Important
-To use this plugin, you need to install the OBS-WebSocket plugin to your Open Broadcaster Software first This plugin only supports version 4.9 of the OBS-WebSocket plugin!
+To use this plugin, you need to install the OBS-WebSocket plugin to your Open Broadcaster Software first.

+This plugin only supports version 4.9 of the OBS-WebSocket plugin!

 More informations [here](https://obsproject.com/forum/resources/obs-websocket-remote-control-obs-studio-from-websockets.466/)